-Field Sales in 2026: A VP’s No‑BS Guide
+Field Sales 2026: A VP’s No‑Nonsense Territory Guide

 Introduction

-The Core Principle: Discipline Over Relentless Charm
+The Core Principle: Discipline Over Charisma

 Field Sales vs. Inside Sales — At a Glance